No Power Limits: Cinebench Results

 The lowest power limit I test at is 125W, mainly because this is also the lowest level where I can reliably measure noise measurements.
-Lower power consumption causes the noise of the CPU cooler to fall below the noise created by the system fans (even while restricted to 35% speed).
+Lower power consumption causes the noise of most CPU cooler fans to fall below the sound created by the system fans (even while restricted to 35% speed).

 Looking at thermal results alone, the IceSleet G6 Stealth again does well, running at lower temperatures than any other air cooler tested.
 However, noise levels arguably more important than temps at 125W, and in this metric, the IceSleet G6 Stealth does very well — it was inaudible over the sound of the restricted system fans.
 This is an achievement accomplished by only half of the coolers we’ve tested on this platform.